 - 1. At least one VO shall be positioned near the flight line, within earshot at normal conversational voice levels.
-If needed, equip the VO with a noise-making device to supplement any aircraft warnings. - 2.
-The VO, or other non-flying person working with the VO, shall be equipped with a VHF radio to monitor the CYYB MF 118.3. - a.
-They shall pay particular attention to any aircraft announcing inbound North Bay RNAV Runway 36 or similar. - b.
-Upon hearing any inbound aircraft announce over OBTOP, IMELI, or PUTAD, they shall direct all RPAS pilots to immediate descend to below 1000'AGL until the inbound aircraft is believed to be clear of the RPA flying area (report by KEGSA or time estimate) - 3.
-The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - Non-essential ambient noise shall be kept to an absolute minimum (generators, music, etc) - As the MAAC approved altitude flying area is within 2nm laterally or 500' vertically of adjacent controlled airspace, the VO cannot assume any other role.
+If need be, equip the VO with a noise-making device to supplement any aircraft warnings. - 2.
+The VO shall be equipped with any required aviation communication devices, such as VHF radios, cell phones or other devices. - 3.
+The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 4.
+As the MAAC approved altitude flying area is more than 2nm or 500' or more below the base of controlled airspace, the VO may also be an RPIC.